 Within each sub-menu, select a scoring method, and enter the correct response in the Value field.

 Note that if you entered any extra mark-up inside the Response containers (global) or (individual) Template fields, that mark-up will also need to be entered in the Value field in validation.

 Figure 5: Validation settings for cloze math with image question with one response container.

-- Some more complex math questions will need a second scoring method applied.
+Some more complex math questions will need a second scoring method applied.
 You can combine several scoring methods to set more strict validation rules.
-For instance, you may want the system to accept a response that is not only symbolically equivalent but also is presented in factorised form.
 In this case, you would need to add another method called isFactorised.
 Click on the +Add button to create a new scoring method.

 Transparent background - If this is enabled, the background of the response area will match the colour of the rest of the background area.

 Response minimum width (px) - Enter, in pixels, the minimum width of the response area.

 Template font scale - Scales the font relative to the question's font size.
 The default value is Boosted (150%).
 This value can be changed to Normal (100%) if you would like the font size in the template area to match the rest of the question text.

 Type - Select from a Floating keypad, a Block keypad, a Block on focus keypad, or no keypad.